SugarDarius/react-use-algos/README.md

 Formulas hooks are implementations of some well known formulas:

 * [useLerp](https://github.com/SugarDarius/react-use-algos/blob/master/docs/use-lerp.hook.md): an implementation of the precise [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) formula
+* [useRadianToDegrees](https://github.com/SugarDarius/react-use-algos/blob/master/docs/use-radian-to-degrees.hook.md): an implementation to compute an angle as radian in degrees
+* [useDegreesToRadian](https://github.com/SugarDarius/react-use-algos/blob/master/docs/use-degrees-to-radian.hook.md): an implementation to compute an angle as degrees in radian

 ## Want to help? 😍
 If you want to make any controbutions to this projet to fix a bug, add a new hook or improve the documentation your are welcome 🙏🏻<br />